Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/topics/coffee-stainers.md

 * [Q&A: Do you guys crunch or do you actually care about stuff like health?](../transcriptions/yt-Ev8CEXznWsE.md) https://www.youtube.com/watch?v=Ev8CEXznWsE

 ## August 25th, 2020 Livestream
+* Q&A: Train Signals? https://www.youtube.com/watch?v=WQH5cWS3s2s
+* Q&A: Will I be able to place walls slightly into splitters, mergers, and conveyors? https://www.youtube.com/watch?v=My4e5HOzxLc
+* Q&A: Are the Devs back from vacation? https://www.youtube.com/watch?v=dfHUHMQ9JQE
 * Q&A: Are the Devs back from vacation? https://clips.twitch.tv/SeductiveImpartialCobblerOptimizePrime

 ## August 11th, 2020 Livestream